Dr Angelica B. Ortiz de Gortari

 Critical inquiry on the psychosocial implications of interactive technologies has been my professional passion since undergraduate school when I conducted one of the first studies on pathological Internet use in 2000.

-I have dedicated a large part of my academic career to investigating Game Transfer Phenomena, jumping from country to country; Sweden, UK, Norway and Belgium.
+I have dedicated a large part of my academic career to investigating Game Transfer Phenomena, jumping from country to country, Sweden, UK, Norway and Belgium.

-GTP is a multimodal research approach focus on understanding the impact of digital sensory stimulation and simulation on perception, cognition and behaviour, so-called Game Transfer Phenomena (GTP).
+GTP is a multimodal research approach focused on understanding the impact of digital sensory stimulation and simulation on perception, cognition and behaviour, the so-called Game Transfer Phenomena (GTP).
 The research on GTP focuses on examining the interplay between individual experiences (i.e. sensory, cognitive and motoric intrusions and transient changes in perception and behaviour) and video game features and mechanics.

 In 2015, I obtained my PhD in Psychology at Nottingham Trent University with my thesis “Exploring Game Transfer Phenomena: A multimodal research approach for investigating video games’ effects”.
 For my research, I received a doctoral award for excellence.

-The latest phase in my research on GTP was funded by the European Union and the University of Liège with my Marie Curie COFUND Postdoctoral Research Fellowship.
+Later on, my research on GTP was funded by the European Union and the University of Liège with my Marie Curie COFUND Postdoctoral Research Fellowship.

 Projects and impact